Soft knees please!

 Can you feel your knee joint pinch a little in the front of your leg?

 What you are doing is completely relying on your bones to hold you up.
 You’re creating extra wear and tear in your knee joints and letting your muscles stagnate.
-Not only that, but by locking your knees you are very likely tilting your hips forward, causing extra tension in your lower back and hip flexors and making it harder to activate you butt and belly muscles.
+Not only that, but by locking your knees you are very likely tilting your hips forward, causing extra tension in your lower back and hip flexors and making it harder to activate your butt and belly muscles.

 And we’re still not done!
 Locking your knees means you have no suspension in your legs.
-That means your balance will be compromised when you start to move and you’re more likely to injure your joints and muscles.
+That means your balance will be compromised when you start to move, and you’re more likely to injure your joints and muscles.

 So, do you think you normally lock your knees when you stand?
 Or perhaps you only lock one knee?
 Or perhaps you lock your knees as you bend over to pick something up off the floor?
 It’s time to do something about this.